How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 Also, long-distance lovers were more accepting of their behavior and felt more committed to each other.
 In that sense, being in a long-distance relationship can create feelings of relationship security because it’s evident that you are both willing to make it work.

 So you have to believe in your relationship.
-Believe that you are so fortunate to have found such a fantastic connection with your partner.
-When you have greater belief in your relationship and more certainty about the future, you’ll also have something more concrete to look forward to and to take solace in when times are tough.
+You are fortunate to have found such a fantastic connection with your partner.
+When you have greater belief in your relationship and more certainty about the future, you’ll also have something more concrete to look forward to and solace in when times are tough.

 8. Focus On The Quality Communication

 Focus on the quality of communication over quantity.
 Many couples think that they need to compensate for the distance by communicating.
 So they engage in frequent texting all day long.
-But when you do that, it makes it more challenging to enjoy your days because you always wish you could be together.
+But when you do that, enjoying your days makes it more challenging because you always wish to be together.
 Plus, your conversations will start to get a little boring.

 It will make things worse.
 Instead of doing that, focus on intentional quality communications where you invest in the conversation.
 It will create stronger bonds between you both.
-For instance, if you have daily bedtime conversations, give a little thought beforehand to essential parts.
+For instance, if you have daily bedtime conversations, think about essential parts beforehand.

 Talking about that can help you ensure that intimacy-building conversations are still happening.
 No matter how far apart you are living.
 Research on long-distance relationships backs this up.
-According to a 2013 study published in the Journal of communication, people in long-distance relationships were more likely to share meaningful thoughts and feelings with their partners than those who were not.
+According to a 2013 study published in the Journal of Communication, people in long-distance relationships were likelier to share meaningful thoughts and feelings with their partners than those who were not.

 The study found that long-distance relationships often have stronger bonds from more in-depth communication than normal relationships.
-If you try harder to stay connected and communicate your affection and intimacy, your efforts will undoubtedly pay off in the form of stronger bonds.
+If you try harder to stay connected and communicate affection and intimacy, your efforts will undoubtedly pay off through stronger bonds.

 So, if you’re going to do a long-distance relationship, you have an end in mind.
 Because without a plan, there’s no end in sight.
 If neither of you could see yourself living together in the future, then the relationship has an expiration date from the start.
 Both you and your partner should have an end in mind.